 Explores ways of seeing and creating work that acknowledges personal artistic intentions.
 Examines various 2-D, 3-D, and 4-D media and processes used to develop and encourage creative problem solving.
 Establishes critical skills necessary to evaluate art through critiques, discussions, and artistic presentation.
 Investigates artistic intent, aesthetic and structural solutions, and perceptual awareness.
 Recommended: an introduction to art, art history or a sense of curiosity and a willingness to experiment.
-May be taken 3 times for credit.
 Audit available.
 (For detailed information, see the Course Content and Outcome Guide ).

 - To register, you need the CRNs (ex.
 22398) of your selected classes.

 - Please note that for many courses, additional fees may apply.

 - To find textbooks, you need the CRN, Campus, Term & Course Number (ex.
 BA101).

 |CRN||Campus / Bldg / Rm||Time||Days||Dates|

 |15038||Sylvania Campus / CT / 133||11:00 AM-01:50 PM||TuTh||06-Jan-2015 thru 19-Mar-2015|

 Tuition: credit Fees: $18.00